Pride of Life (The Devil Tempts Jesus – Part 4)

 In order to avoid falling into the temptation of the pride of life, we always need to have a humble attitude.
 We also need to remember that God knows MORE than we do, and therefore when He gives us instruction through His word, we must BELIEVE Him and not look for ways to doubt or test His sincerity.

-Jesus knew that there was no glory to God if He were listen to the devil by jumping off that temple.
+Jesus knew that there would be no glory to God if He were listen to the devil by jumping off that temple.
 The situation was not conducive or appropriate for Him to do so.
 The motive would be self-centred and wrong and God would not be glorified.
 Therefore Jesus response to the devil was appropriate “It is written again, ‘You shall not tempt the Lord your God.’